sk2111/tech-docs/tech-docs/docs/tech/devops/Section 1/slide6.md

 ![Docker Scale 2](./assets/docker_scale_2.png)

-## 3. The Demand for Scaling: Enter Docker Swarm
+## 3. The Demand for Scaling & High Availability

 The team now faces problems, they started getting complaints from customers like app is not working & when they investigate,